Violence and abuse

 Physical violence

 Physical violence is the use of physical force to harm or control another person.
-It can include punching, kicking, choking, throwing objects at the other person, burning them with a cigarette or a variety of other actions.
-Threatening someone with a weapon can also be seen as an act of physical violence.
+It can include punching, kicking, choking, throwing objects at someone, or attacking someone physically in other ways.
+Threatening someone with a weapon is also an act of physical violence.

-Corporal punishment during childhood is prohibited in Norway and is considered a form of physical violence against children.
+Corporal punishment during childhood, such as hitting a child with an open hand, is prohibited in Norway and is considered a form of physical violence against children.

 Child abuse does not have to involve coercion in order for it to be considered sexual violence.
-When an adult uses the power of their age to engage in sexual relations with a child, it is always considered abuse.
+When person who is much older than the child uses the power of their age to engage in sexual relations with the child, it is always considered abuse.
+Sexual abuse in childhood concerns sexual acts which are committed by parents, other family members or people outside the family.
 Children can also subject other children to abuse.

 The helpline for victims of sexual abuse – 800 57 000 (dinutvei.no)